MEET THE ABLE FLIGHT PILOTS

 Eric Ingram loves the study of physics, wheelchair rugby, Jiu-Jitsu, and he loves flying.
 His passion for wheelchair rugby and Jiu-Jitsu come from his highly competitive nature, and it’s likely his interest in physics and aviation were passed down from a grandfather with a fifty-year career in aeronautical engineering, both at NASA and the famed Lockheed Skunk Works.

 Eric has used a wheelchair since soon after he was born with a rare genetic disorder.
-Evenwith a strong academic career underway as a physics student at Old Dominion University, he still made time to co-found a very successful wheelchair rugby league with close friend and fellow Able Flight pilot Kevin Crombie .
+Even with a strong academic career underway as a physics student at Old Dominion University, he still made time to co-found a very successful wheelchair rugby league with close friend and fellow Able Flight pilot Kevin Crombie .
 When Ingram discovered that Crombie has been selected for an Able Flight Scholarship, he also applied and was selected to attend training at Purdue.
 In June of 2011 he passed his check ride to become a licensed pilot.
-Looking ahead Eric plans to complete his undergraduate studies and then begin graduate work for a degree in astrophysics.

 In his application, Jacob wrote: “This scholarship would give me a chance again to succeed at something I cherish so much in life.
 I can’t tell you how much I want that feeling again.”
 Jake’s wish was granted when he began training at Hansen Air Group of Kennesaw, GA in May of 2008, soloing only a week after he started, and finishing his training and earning his pilot certificate in an astounding three weeks, the shortest timeline of any scholarship winner to date.
-In 2011 Jake graduated from law school at Auburn University in Alabama.
+In 2011 Jake graduated from law school at Auburn University in Alabama and now works as an attorney for a firm in Montgomery, AL. Jake and his father are currently building an adapted airplane they can fly together.

 Brad Jones became paralyzed in an automobile accident in June of 2006, and since then has been working to rebuild his life through regular therapy, and with the support of family and friends.
 For Brad, a major milestone was achieved when he graduated with an engineering degree from Georgia Southern University.
 But there was one dream he thought was lost after his accident.
 Having deferred his goal of learning to fly until he had paid for college, Brad had given up his dream of becoming a pilot until a staff member at Shepherd Center told him about Able Flight.